 In May 2013, the Antonine Sisters broke ground for the construction of Antonine Village, an Assisted Living and Memory Care facility to be located adjacent to the Day Care.

 In addition to the Antonine Village and the Antonine Sisters Adult Day Care, the Sisters are also active at St. Maron parish in Youngstown, assisting with Christian formation for both children and adults.

 More information about the Antonine Sisters is available here at the congregation’s website.

 Meet the Sisters

 Sr. Samia Abou-Shakra, also served at the Day Care at its founding.
 Sr. Samia holds a bachelor’s of Art in English and Catechetics from Notre Dame College, USA; Masters in English from Youngstown State University, in Pastoral Ministry from Loyola University, New Orleans, and in School Management and Leadership from Notre Dame University, Lebanon.
 She currently serves as Executive Director of the Antonine Village.

-Sr. Dolly Azzi, RN, was one of the six Sisters who started the Day Care.
+Sr. Dolly Azzi, RN, was one of the six Sisters who started the Adult Day Care.
 Sr. Dolly holds a Bachelor's of Science in Nursing from Saint Joseph University, Beirut, Lebanon, an MBA in Pastoral Studies from Loyola University-New Orleans and an MBA in Business administration in health care at Walsh University in Canton.
+She currently serves as Nursing Director at Antonine Village.

 Sr. Kawsar Choufani, DPT, received her Doctorate in Physical Therapy from Wheeling Jesuit University.
 She currently serves as the Director of the Antonine Village Physical Therapy Center and Treasurer of the Day Care’s Board of Trustees.